Skip to content

 std::string

-In the previous tutorial, we spent a lot of time wrestling with C-style strings—manually managing the \0 terminator, carefully preventing buffer overflows, and treading on thin ice with strncpy and snprintf when manipulating every character array.
-If you are as exhausted by this as I am, you will breathe a huge sigh of relief at this next piece of news: the C++ standard library provides a true string type called std::string.
-It automatically manages memory, handles length automatically, supports intuitive concatenation and comparison, and essentially fills in all the pitfalls we encountered in C.
+In the previous tutorial, we spent a lot of effort wrestling with C-style strings—manually managing null terminators, carefully guarding against buffer overflows, and operating on every character array with strcpy and strcat as if walking on thin ice.
+If you are as fed up with this as I am, here is some news that will make you breathe a sigh of relief: the C++ Standard Library provides a real string type called std::string.
+It manages memory automatically, handles length automatically, supports intuitive concatenation and comparison, and basically fills all the pits we fell into with C strings.

-In this chapter, we start with the construction methods of std::string, move on to concatenation, searching, substring extraction, and interoperability with C strings, and finally tie all the knowledge together with a comprehensive string processing program.
-After completing this chapter, you will find that those blood-pressure-raising string operations (I know from experience—after initially learning std::string, I sometimes forgot how to use C strings properly) can be written both safely and elegantly in C++.
+In this chapter, we start with the construction methods of std::string, move through concatenation, searching, substring extraction, and interoperability with C strings, and finally tie all the knowledge together with a comprehensive string processing program.
+After finishing this, you will find that those blood-pressure-raising string operations (I've been there—after learning std::string, I sometimes couldn't figure out how to use C strings properly) can be written safely and elegantly in C++.

 Learning Objectives